-Listed below are some great Inspiration – kids party ideas you can organise yourself.
+Need some party inspiration?
+Listed below are some great kids party ideas you can organise yourself.
 We’ve also listed some popular party food recipes.
 If you’ve got some fun kids party ideas, feel free to share them with us and we’ll publish them here.

-Be sure to also check out the unique SleepoversRus party games and favours here.
+Be sure to also check out the unique SleepoversRus party games and optional add ons here.

 Balloon Timeline – Highly Recommended